Snowflake's Strategy Analysis

 Channels - Direct sales force (field and inside sales) and the Snowflake Partner Network (system integrators, resellers, technology partners).

-How Snowflake Inc. tries to Win Strategically
+How Snowflake tries to Win Strategically

 Snowflake wins by providing a cloud-native, multi-cloud platform that separates compute and storage, enabling seamless data sharing, AI application development, and optimized price-performance without infrastructure overhead.